wdm0006/pypi-publisher/CONTRIBUTING.md

  * Full workflow, so a single action to:
     * tag
     * push to test
     * verify successful packaging from test
+        * rollback if fails
     * push to prod
+ * rollback command (remove a release)